CyberCookie/siegel/client_core/router/README.md

 }
 ```

-First we defined top level routes with url parts `goods`, `contacts` and empty path for the home page.<br />
+First we defined top level routes with URL parts `goods`, `contacts` and empty path for the home page.<br />
-We also applied pages that should be rendered if we type related urls in browser address bar, for example *www.somesite.com/goods* <br />
+We also applied pages that should be rendered if we type related URLs in browser address bar, for example *www.somesite.com/goods* <br />
 Defining `children` opens us the way to describe nested routes.<br />
 At the deepest path level we used wildcard ( * ) - this symbols means we match every route at this level<br />
-and any fruit we type in url eventually will fall down in this route, for example *www.somesite.com/goods/fruits/kiwi*<br />
+and any fruit we type in URL eventually will fall down in this route, for example *www.somesite.com/goods/fruits/kiwi*<br />
 Finally, at the top level we defined *all routes* path ( * ) to match any route we didn't specify and, in this case, redirect to 404 page with state applied to history.<br />
 Admin page with permissions check is also here.<br />